 Grammys 2018 performers and presenters

-The Grammys are set to be handed out on Sunday, Jan.
-28 but some of the performers scheduled to appear during the show have already been announced.

-Pink and Lady Gaga are just some of the musical performers named last week by the Recording Academy, the music organization whose voting members can vote for the awards.
+The Grammys will bring a slew of stars to the stage at Madison Square Garden on Jan.
+28.

-Read on for a look at the other performers and presenters who are set to appear at the 60th Annual Grammy Awards.
+Luis Fonsi and Daddy Yankee were among the performers named Wednesday by the Recording Academy.
+Read on for a look at the other performers and presenters set to appear at the 60th annual Grammy Awards.

 Who else will perform?

+Pop star Bruno Mars, rapper Cardi B, pop singer Kesha and R&B artist SZA were all announced Wednesday.
+Logic, Alessia Cara and Khalid are also set to perform.

-Rapper Childish Gambino, country quartet Little Big Town, Broadway star Patti LuPone and Ben Platt from the Broadway musical “Dear Evan Hansen” have also been announced as performers.
+Lady Gaga, Pink, rapper Childish Gambino, country quartet Little Big Town, Broadway star Patti LuPone and Ben Platt from the Broadway musical “Dear Evan Hansen” were previously announced.

 What do we know about the performances?

+Mars and Cardi B, who recently collaborated on the song "Finesse," will perform together.

+Logic, Alessia Cara and Khalid's joint performance will feature both suicide attempt survivors and suicide loss survivors, according to the Recording Academy.
+The trio's suicide prevention hit, "1-800-273-8255," is nominated for Song of the Year.

-LuPone and Platt will both perform in honor of the show’s return to New York City, the Recording Academy said in a press release.
-The Grammys were held in New York in 2003 before they took place in Los Angeles from 2004 - 2017.
+LuPone and Platt will both perform in honor of the show’s return to New York City, the Recording Academy said.
+The Grammys were held in New York in 2003 before moving to Los Angeles from 2004 to 2017.

-Lupone will perform “Don’t Cry for Me Argentina” from the musical “Evita,” and Platt will perform “a classic from “West Side Story” in a special Broadway tribute honoring the music of Andrew Lloyd Webber and Leonard Bernstein.”
+Lupone will perform “Don’t Cry for Me Argentina” from the musical “Evita,” while Platt is set to perform a tune from another Broadway musical, “West Side Story,” in a tribute to Andrew Lloyd Webber and Leonard Bernstein.

 “I cannot wait to perform a beautiful West Side Story treat,” Platt tweeted.

-Lady Gaga will also perform a song off of her album “Joanne,” the Recording Academy said.
+Lady Gaga will also perform a song off of her album "Joanne."

 GRAMMYS 2018 NOMINEES AND SHOW INFORMATION